Hugo Reid Handbook

 Student Progress Assessment

-Student Led Conferences are scheduled near the end of the first and second trimesters.
+Student Led Conferences are scheduled near the end of the first trimester.
 Students are expected to set goals, share examples of their work with parents, and self-assess progress.
 Teachers or parents can also schedule parent-teacher meetings as the need arises.
 Please email, call, or send a note to the teacher to arrange an appointment if there is a need for additional meeting.

 Report cards are distributed at the end of each trimester.